soxueren/atsd/administration/monitoring-metrics/json.md

-# Monitoring Metrics : JSON
+# Monitoring metrics : JSON

 Retrieve ATSD and HBase metrics and outputs in JSON: